Bike, Walk, Run: Have Fun on The Doodle Trail in Easley, SC

 Posted on | No Comments

-Did you know the Doodle Trail is another Upstate trail open for biking, walking, and running?
-The Doodle Trail route is an old train track path, located in Pickens County.
-Repurposed train tracks are the new trend in urban hiking trails.
+If you are looking for biking, walking, and running all in one place, then you have to try out the Doodle Trail!
+Easley, SC decided to pave a route out of an old train track path, located in Pickens County, while also adding a park for kids to enjoy.
 If you love exploring Greenville’s Swamp Rabbit Trail or The Mary Black Rail Trail in Spartanburg, you’ll want to check out the Doodle Trail.

-The Doodle Trail is an 8.4 mile Rail Trail that connects Easley and Pickens.
-I’ll be honest II hadn’t learned of it until recently.
+The Doodle Trail is an 8.4-mile Rail Trail that connects Easley and Pickens.
+I’ll be honest, I hadn’t learned of it until recently.
 That funny name kind of sticks with you once you hear it though.
 The name of the trail is a remnant of the day when it was a working train track.
 In 1898, the train service carried passengers and cargo back and forth between the towns, without the ability to turn around on its return to Pickens.
 So it scurried backward from Easley like a doodlebug, hence the name.
+The paved trail opened on Memorial Day weekend in 2015, and has only grown in popularity since!

 The Doodle Park

 We like parking where the original trailhead is at the Easley Doodle Park.
 The park has restrooms, a playground, a picnic area, and a place to rent bicycles for use on the trail.
-The new trailhead, a mile-long extension, is closer to downtown near where the Silos is being built.
+The trailhead, a mile-long extension, is closer to downtown near the Silos.
 My kids love the park, and we can’t visit the trail without stopping there.

 There is a Little Free Library location, as well as the Born Learning Trail.
 According to the United Way of Pickens Website, “Born Learning Trails are interactive, walkable trails of signs for caregivers and children which foster early learning opportunities.
 Each sign suggests fun outdoor games designed to boost children’s language and literacy skills while helping families get active together.”